Great Recession in Asia: Malaysia

 In January 2009, Malaysia has banned the hiring of foreign workers in factories, stores and restaurants to protect its citizens from mass unemployment amid the global economic crisis.

 It was announced that some foreign companies would fire workforce in Malaysia.
 In 2009 GDP contracted 1.7%.

 Philippines

-Unlike the other economies in the region, The Philippines was the only one of a mere handful of countries in the whole world to have recorded a positive economic growth in 2009 and averted the effects of economic recession.
-However, it did not mean that the country experienced no effect of the ongoing world financial crisis.
-The economy was based on the remittances of the Overseas Filipino Workers, most of them working in affected countries like the United States.
+Unlike the other economies in the region, The Philippines was the only one of a few countries to have recorded a positive economic growth in 2009 and not have a recession.
+However, the country suffered during the 2008 financial crisis as the economy was based on the remittances of the Overseas Filipinos, most of them working in affected countries such as the United States.

 Middle East

 Gulf Co-operation Council

-Booming and then Decreasing oil prices will affect Persian gulf countries.
+Booming and then Decreasing oil prices will affect Persian Gulf countries.

 United Arab Emirates

 Real estate prices in Dubai have decreased substantially.

 Lebanon

 Lebanon is one of the only seven countries in the world to have scored profits in 2008.
 Given the regular security turmoil it has faced in the past, its banks have adopted a conservative approach.
 The strict regulations imposed by the central bank were crafted to make the Lebanese economy immune to political crisis; and so far, this has applied to the global economic crisis as well.
 The Lebanese banks remain, under the current circumstances, high on liquidity and reputed for their security.

 Moody's has recently shifted Lebanon's sovereign rankings from stable to positive acknowledging its financial security.
 Moreover, with a Beirut stock market increase of 51%, the index provider MSCI, ranked Lebanon as the world's best performer in 2008.
 Analysts are, nonetheless, skeptic about the future indirect effects of the crisis, but so far, the direct consequences have proved to be positive.